barryceelen/wp-hide-show-password/README.txt

 == Changelog ==

+= 2.1.0 =

+* Do not show toggle on reset password screen
+* Add WooCommerce login form support.
+Props @manuelpette

 = 2.0.1 =

 * For WordPress version 4.3 and up, [Dashicons](https://developer.wordpress.org/resource/dashicons/) is used for the toggle icon.